 Beautiful Message From Penny Gamble-Williams

-African-Native American Lives in the Americas (2009).
+Afro Native American Lives in the Americas (2009).

 Penny was mentored by several renowned artists in Rhode Island and studied at Rhode Island School of Design.
 Penny moved to Washington, DC in 1972 and attended the Cochran School of Art and Maryland College of Art and Design…

 Penny co-founded a storytelling collective called “The Painted Gourd, Red and Black Voices.”
 In 1992 to express her cultural heritage.
-The group comprised of four Indigenous people, performed and lectured on the historical connection of Native American and Africans before Columbus to the present.
+The group comprised of four Indigenous people, performed and lectured on the historical connection of Native Americans and Africans before Columbus to the present.

 In 2005 Penny and her husband Thunder Williams co-authored a concept paper on the historical connections and relationships of African Americans and presented it to the National Museum of the American Indian.

 The talk show explored critical issues and concerns dealing with health, environmental matters, history and culture of Native Americans, African Americans and Indigenous People around the world.
 The “Talking Feather” aired nationally on XM Satellite Radio from October 2001 to March 2004.

 Penny has captured her life experiences which are expressed in several artistic formats.
 As a mixed media artist, she has exhibited her paintings throughout the East Coast.
 Penny has written several plays such as Whalin, Environmental Blues and performed a play she co-wrote called Remember the Sweetgrass in New York City at NBC’s PSNBC Showcase Theater.

-Penny is documenting her stories, poetry, and music on CD which will be released soon.
+Penny Gamble-Williams is documenting her stories, poetry, and music on CD which will be released soon.
 Her son, pianist Marc Cary is recording, arranging and producing this project.
 Visit her website.